Goldenberg Lauricella PLLC

 On the 14th of June, 2021, Philips announced the recall of millions of ventilators, BiPAP, and CPAP machines due to the fragmentation of its polyester-based polyurethane (PE-PUR) noise-canceling foam.
 The PE-PUR foam was found to disintegrate into particles that can enter the device’s air pathway and be inhaled and ingested by users.
 The foam may also release dangerous gas chemicals.
 Inhalation of the foam particles or gas chemicals is linked to serious injuries, including cancer.

-Our CPAP law firm – Goldenberg Lauricella, PLLC serves the Twin Cities area and offers experienced and dedicated representation for victims of faulty CPAP machines.
-We are here to help you.
+Our CPAP law firm – Goldenberg Lauricella, PLLC – serves the Twin Cities area and offers experienced and dedicated representation for victims of faulty CPAP machines.

 Injuries linked to the defective CPAP machines include: